 By David Stone

 How many Roosevelt Island residents, in any of seven complexes, know they may be the most highly taxed people in the United States?
-Not many because they never see it clearly when they file, but it’s no less a burden.
+Not many because they never see it when they file all their other taxes every year, but it’s no less a burden.

 Living in New York City, you’re already loaded down with federal, state and local taxes.
 But then, if you live on this narrow slip of East River rock, you pay an extra tax that goes into running RIOC.